Bare Metal Kafka Using KRaft

 First off, you need to edit the broker's properties file:

-For this example, we are using two brokers on two different servers with given IPv4 and ports:
+For this example, we are using three brokers and three controllers on each server with IPv4 addresses and ports as follows:

 - Broker 1: IP-address 10.0.0.20, listener on port 9092, controller on port 19092